 2. In light of your answer above and the things you've learned in this session, do you need to update your business plan to add or improve your growth plans?
-If so, what sections need to be updated?
+If so, what sections need to be updated before you finish your plan?
 If not, when will you revisit this question?